tremv/tremv_backend/README.md

 # tremv_backend
-The tremv backend.
-It consists of tremv_daemon, which writes tremvlogs, and tremv_back, which mediates them.
+This is a pre-release version of the Tremv backend.
+It consists of two programs, tremv_logger and tremv_server.

+# Setup
+blablabla